 At the end of all that, field stripping the MDR is very simple.
 Pop two captive takedown pins and the steel upper chassis swings up above the polymer lower.
 The bolt carrier with its recoil spring then slides right out the back.
 That’s effectively field stripped, but considering it takes about 20 seconds to remove the barrel I suppose that may as well come off for cleaning as well.

-On balance, I like the rifle.
+On balance, I like this rifle.
 It ran flawlessly and feels stout and well-built.
 The MDR is a well thought-out, nicely-engineered firearm that meets all of its objectives.
-It’s a full foot shorter than an FN SCAR 17S and, while still far from inexpensive, MSRPs at a whopping $825 less.
+It’s a full foot shorter than an FN SCAR 17S and, while still far from inexpensive, its MSRP is a whopping $825 less.
 The ambidextrous crowd is certain to appreciate the MDR’s efforts there, and I really love how easy it is to break down.

 Specifications: Desert Tech MDR (.308)